liferay-labs/pulpo-docs/src/pages/docs/accounts/index.md

 This API supports [pagination](/docs/general#pagination), [sorting](/docs/general#sorting) and [filtering](/docs/general#filtering).

-The response will contain inside the `_embedded` section, a list of individuals under the key `accounts`.
+The response will contain inside the `_embedded` section, a list of accounts under the key `accounts`.

 This is an example of a response to this url: `http://localhost:8084/my-project/accounts?page=0&size=1`